azaozz/wp-jquery-update-test/readme.txt

 = Default settings =

-When activated this plugin will disable jQuery Migrate.
+When activated this plugin will not replace the current jQuery but will disable jQuery Migrate.
 For more information about jQuery Migrate please visit: [https://github.com/jquery/jquery-migrate/](https://github.com/jquery/jquery-migrate/).

 == Changelog ==

-= 1.0 =
+= 1.0.0 =
 Initial release.